RickStrahl/VirtualFoxFest2022-FoxProDotnet/Documents/Markdown/FoxProDotnet.md

 * a single point SDK to build, test, run .NET code
 * Command line tooling for everything
 * many choices for development tools

-All of this has resulted in many big improvements in the .NET runtime in terms of performance and scalability to the point that .NET is now among the top fastest server interfaces and the fastest among 'integrated platforms' aside from specialty servers.
+All of this has resulted in many big improvements in the .NET runtime in terms of performance and scalability to the point that .NET is now among the fastest server interfaces overall, and the fastest among 'integrated platforms' aside from specialty servers.
+The performance improvements from Full Framework to Core are massive.

-The improved project system and build tools allowed moving away from the requirement of Visual Studio, which is one of the reasons a lot of people in the past were turned off by .NET.
-That and Windows only support.
-Both of these are addressed with cross-platform support not only for the runtime, but also the build tooling which allows building and running apps on Mac and Linux platforms.
+More importantly though for the FoxPro use case is the improved project system and build tools that allowed moving away from the requirement of Visual Studio and now uses a much simpler project system that use convention over configuration to provide simpler project files, and much easier defaults to work with.

-It's now possible to use any editor, and use command line tooling to build, test and run your projects, or use the openly available OmniSharp tooling that has been integrated in many editor platforms and provides basic syntax and build support out of various editors.
+It's now also possible to use any editor, and use command line tooling to build, test and run your projects, or use the openly available OmniSharp tooling which has been integrated into many popular editors.
 In addition there are now dedicated integrated .NET environments  (IDEs) like JetBrains Rider, and Visual Studio for Mac that run on other platforms.
-However, this is not required - with command line tooling .NET can integrate with any platform and work with any editor you choose or you can simply build and run from the command line.
+However, IDEs are no longer required - with command line tooling .NET you can easily build your code with any tool with a few simple commands.

 In short, it's possible today to do .NET development **on your terms**.
 Want a lightweight environment and build and test from the command line?
 You can do that.
 Want to use your editor of choice with a minimal .NET tooling integration?
-Yup, you can do that too.
-Want to still use Visual Studio and get all the rich functionality it provides beyond the basics?
+You can do that too.
+Want to still use Visual Studio and get all the rich functionality and support tools it provides beyond the basics?
 Yeah, Microsoft still services the Visual Studio behemoth too.
 Want to use a powerful cross-platform IDE?
 [JetBrains Rider](https://www.jetbrains.com/rider/) works on Windows, Mac and Linux and has you covered.
+Lots of choices!

+In this session I'll use VS Code with Command Line Tooling to start and then also show Visual Studio for some specific use cases.

-## .NET Framework  or .NET Core
+## .NET Framework  or .NET Core?
-One of the big changes with 'modern' .NET is that there are now two separate .NET Frameworks:
+The first thing we should probably discuss is, which .NET framework should you use now that .NET has basically two major implementations you can choose from.

 * **Classic .NET Framework**
-The original .NET Framework that is included with Windows and is Windows specific.
-It's pre-installed on Windows so it's just there and for this reason is likely the preferred way to build components for use with FoxPro.
+The original .NET Framework is included with the Windows OS and therefore is Windows specific and not cross platform.
+Because it's pre-installed on Windows, **it's just there** and for this reason is likely the **preferred way to build components for use with FoxPro**.

 * **.NET Core**
-**.NET Core** is new and is a completely separate version of .NET from the old classic **.NET Framework** that is cross-platform and has been heavily optimized for high performance and low resource consumption.
+**.NET Core** is new and is a completely separate version of .NET from the old classic **.NET Framework**.
+It is cross-platform and has been heavily optimized for high performance and low resource consumption.
+It is not pre-installed and requires an explicit Runtime to be installed.

-There's a lot of overlap between these two frameworks, and they are highly compatible with each other and both can be used from FoxPro with wwDotnetBridge.
-The big difference is how they are installed on the local machine.
+There's a lot of overlap between these two frameworks and functionally most code runs interchangeably on either.
+You can use either from FoxPro with wwDotnetBridge. **The big difference is how they are installed on the local machine.**

 Let's take a closer look at the differences between Full Framework and .NET Core.

 ### .NET Framework
 The original, Windows only version of .NET - the **.NET Framework** or also known as **.NET FX** - has been part of the Windows platform and is pre-installed since Windows 8.
 It ships and is updated with Windows, so **it's always pre-installed on practically any Windows machine** post Vista with version 4.5 or later.
 Since v4.5 .NET Framework hasn't had any major changes other than minor internal improvements, security updates and bug fixes.

-The big advantage of this framework, and why it should be the default choice for components you created specifically for FoxPro, is that it's already installed - no extra installation is required and it just works.
+The big advantage of this framework, and why it should be the default choice for components you create specifically for FoxPro, is that it's already installed - **no extra installation is required and it just works**.

 The latest version of the .NET Framework is v4.8, which according to Microsoft is the last version of the full .NET Framework.
-Updates may rev to 4.8.x for bug fixes and security updates, but that's about it. *It's done, put a fork in it!*
+Updates may rev to 4.8.x for bug fixes and security updates, but that's it. *It's done, put a fork in it!*

-This sounds bad, but for many years, most new improvements in .NET in general have come in the form of add-on libraries and extensions that extend the framework rather than changes in the core framework, so this isn't as big of a deal as it sounds.
+This sounds bad, but for many years, most improvements in .NET in general have come in the form of add-on libraries and extensions that extend the framework rather than in the core framework, so this isn't as big of a deal as it sounds. .NET Framework won't go away, and because it is a Windows component will continue to see updates and security and bug fixes for a long time to come.

 In summary .NET Framework is: